-- Foresee potential safety issues and mitigate these issues immediately. - Monitor the work areas to ensure all safety measures required by Work Safe BC, WCB and the Contractors Safety Plan are adhered to.
+- Foresee potential safety issues and mitigate these issues immediately. • - Monitor the work areas to ensure all safety measures required by Work Safe BC.
+WCB and the Contractors .
+Safety Plan are adhered to.

-1.2.
-INSURANCE
+7.2 INSURANCE

-The successful contractor must provide proof of the following insurance naming the PVDD as additionally insured:
+The successful contractor must provide proof of the following insurance naming the SLRD, PVDD and the Province of BC as additionally insured: